-The incidental identification of thyroid tests abnormalities in the propositus is typical for most subjects with TBG deficiency as well as TBG excess.
+The incidental identification of thyroid tests abnormalities in the proposita is typical for most subjects with TBG deficiency as well as TBG excess.
 So is the initial unnecessary treatment; though less frequent with the routine measurement or estimation of free T4.
 The inherited nature of the defect is suspected by exclusion of factors known to cause acquired TBG abnormalities and should be confirmed by the presence of similar abnormalities in members of the family.
-The absence of male to male transmission and the carrier state of all female offspring of the affected males is a typical pattern of X-chromosome linked inheritance.
+The absence of male-to-male transmission and the carrier state of all female offspring of the affected males is a typical pattern of Xchromosome linked inheritance.
 This is further supported by the complete TBG deficiency in individuals having a single X chromosome (males and the XO female) and only partial TBG deficiency in carrier XX females.

-Since the publication of this family in 1968 (12), the cause of the TBG defect was identified.
-From the mutation identified in the TBG gene of this family [TBG Harwichport (TBG-CD H)], it can be deduced that the molecule is truncated, missing 12 amino acids at the carboxyl terminus (13).
+Since the publication of this family in 1968 (14), the cause of the TBG defect was identified.
+From the mutation identified in the TBG gene of this family [TBG Harwichport (TBG-CD H)], it can be deduced that the molecule is truncated, missing 12 amino acids at the carboxyl terminus (15).

-Forty nine TBG variants have been so far identified and in 41 the precise defect has been determined by gene analysis.
-Their primary structure defect, some of their physical and chemical properties and the resulting serum T4 concentrations are summarized in Table 1 and figure 1.
+analysis.
+Their primary structure defect, some of their physical and chemical properties and the resulting serum T_4 concentrations are summarized in Table 1 and figure 1.